Volunteer with UCRRA

 - to be dependability when assigned a Volunteer task.

-Interested persons should review the Volunteer Description and the MCR Class Schedule below.
-Then, complete a volunteer application and indicate if you’d like to be considered for the “fast track” or if you’d like to work towards the Certification.
+Interested persons should review the Volunteer Description and the current MCR Class Schedule linked below.
+Then, complete a Volunteer Application and indicate if you’d like to be considered for the “fast track” or if you’d like to work towards the full Certification.

 Submit application materials to: